 How to Use FLOOR Function in Excel?

-FLOOR function is very simple and easy to use.
-Let understand the working of FLOOR in excel by some examples.
+It is very simple and easy to use.
+Let understand the working of the FLOOR Function by some examples.

 Suppose we have a list of products with their selling prices, discount percentage, discounted price, and we want the discounted prices to be rounded to the nearest multiple of the significance.

-Applying the above FLOOR formula in excel to other cells, we have
+Applying the above FLOOR formula to other cells, we have